-Crushing It: COVID-19 Is 'Biggest Accelerant Twilio Could Have Asked For'
+Crushing It: COVID-19 Is The 'Biggest Accelerant Twilio Could Have Asked For'

 Twilio recently reported strong quarterly results.
 TTM revenue growth was 68% and dollar-based revenue expansion was an impressive 143%.